"

 Blockbusters, Knockoffs, and Sequels

 The major Hollywood studios of the late 1970s and early 1980s, now run by international corporations, tended to favor the conservative gamble of the tried and true, and as a result, the period saw an unprecedented number of high-budget sequels—as in the Star Wars, Indiana Jones, and Godfather films—as well as imitations and adaptations of earlier successful material, such as the plethora of “slasher” films that followed the success of the 1979 thriller Halloween.
 Additionally, corporations sought revenue sources beyond the movie theater, looking to the video and cable releases of their films.
-Introduced in 1975, the VCR became nearly ubiquitous in American homes by 1998 with 88.9 million households owning the appliance (Rosen & Meier, 2000).
-Cable television experienced slower growth, but ownership of VCRs gave people a new reason to subscribe, and cable subsequently expanded as well (Rogers).
+Introduced in 1975, the VCR became nearly ubiquitous in American homes by 1998, with 88.9 million households owning the appliance (Rosen & Meier, 2000).
+Cable television experienced slower growth, but the advent of VCRs provided people with a new reason to subscribe, and cable subsequently expanded as well (Rogers).
 And the newly introduced concept of film-based merchandise (toys, games, books, etc.) allowed companies to increase profits even more.

 The 1990s and Beyond